Ammon Hennacy: Biography

-In 1952, he was baptized as a Roman Catholic by Father Marion Casey at St. Anastasia Church with Dorothy Day as his godmother.
+In 1952, he was baptized as a Roman Catholic by Father Marion Casey at St. Anastasia Church, with Dorothy Day as his godmother.
 Hennacy moved to New York City in 1953, and became the associate editor of the Catholic Worker newspaper.
 Hennacy engaged in many picketing protests while in New York.
-At that time, he wrote a critical review of Witness, memoir of Whittaker Chambers, and later wrote more about his dislike of Chambers, whose wife Esther Shemitz his first wife Selma and he had known through the Rand School of Social Science.
-He illegally refused to participate in New York City's annual air raid drills, and he picketed against the Atomic Energy Commission's war preparations in Las Vegas, Cape Kennedy, Washington, D.C., and Omaha.
-In 1958, Hennacy fasted for 40 days in protest of nuclear weapons testing.
+At that time, he wrote a critical review of Witness, the memoir of Whittaker Chambers, and later wrote more about his dislike of Chambers, whose wife Esther Shemitz his first wife Selma and he had known through the Rand School of Social Science.

 In 1961, Hennacy moved to Utah and organised the Joe Hill House of Hospitality in Salt Lake City.
 While in Utah, Hennacy fasted and picketed in protest of the death penalty and the use of taxes in war.
 Following a divorce from Selma in 1964, Hennacy married his second wife, Joan Thomas, in 1965.
 In the same year he left the Roman Catholic Church, though he continued to call himself a "non-church Christian".
-He was a member of the Industrial Workers of the World (Wobbly).
+He was a member of the Industrial Workers of the World.

 He wrote about his reasons for leaving and his thoughts on Catholicism, which included his belief that "Paul spoiled the message of Christ" (see Jesusism).
-This essay and others were published as The Book of Ammon in 1965, which has been praised for its "diamonds of insight and wisdom" but criticised for its rambling style.
+He wrote about this in The Book of Ammon in 1965 (an updated version of his 1954 Autobiography of a Catholic Anarchist), which has been praised for its "diamonds of insight and wisdom" but criticised for its rambling style.

 In 1968, Hennacy closed the "Joe Hill House of Hospitality" and turned his attention to further protest and writing.
 His second and last book, The One-Man Revolution in America, was published in 1970 and consists of seventeen chapters with each one devoted to an American radical.
-These included Thomas Paine, William Lloyd Garrison, John Woolman, Dorothy Day, Eugene Debs, Malcolm X, Mother Jones, Clarence Darrow and Albert Parsons.
+These included Thomas Paine, William Lloyd Garrison, John Woolman, Dorothy Day, Eugene Debs, Malcolm X, Mother Jones, Clarence Darrow, and Albert Parsons.

 Ammon Hennacy died from a heart attack on January 14, 1970.
 His funeral was held at Our Lady of Lourdes Catholic Church in Salt Lake City.
 In accordance with his wishes, his body was cremated and the ashes scattered over the graves of the Haymarket anarchists in Waldheim Cemetery in Chicago.